This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The best times to take a cab are early in the morning or late at night.

-9. Getting to and from the airport to Manhattan
+9. Tips on Getting to and from the airport in Manhattan

-Where you fly into will depend on your budget, time, your choice of airline, and also consider the location of where you are staying at in New York.
+Where you fly will depend on your budget, time, your choice of airline, and also consider the location of where you are staying in New York.

-If you stay on the west side of Manhattan, than Newark airport may be the better option.
+If you stay on the upper west side of Manhattan, then Newark airport may be the better option.